teleprint-me/sdl-examples/README.md

 ## Goals

-The primary goal of this project is to apply mathematics pragmatically to practical software applications while documenting any progress.
+1. **Primary Goal:** Apply mathematics to practical software applications while documenting progress.
 The documentation can be found within the `docs/` directory.

+2. **Secondary Goal:** Create educational material that may be useful in various contexts.

+3. **Tertiary Goal:** Have fun and experiment throughout the process.

 ## Scope